 Edinburgh's nightlife comes alive during its many festivals, but outside of these energetic periods a more subdued, trendy bar, pub and nightclub scene can be enjoyed by visitors.
 There is no central nightlife district in Edinburgh and instead a few different neighbourhoods offer slightly different atmospheres after dark.

-Despite Old Town's name, the district has new and trendy areas such as Cowgate and Grassmarket.
+Despite the Old Town's name, the district has new and trendy areas such as Cowgate and Grassmarket.
 Both of these are popular bar-hopping destinations.
-Great live bands and folk music is best heard in both these areas and surrounding small alleys and walkways.
+Great live bands and folk music is best heard in both these areas and the surrounding small alleys and walkways.
 The Royal Mile is also home to a few atmospheric traditional pubs.

-The seafront area of Leith shares a trendy and upmarket feel although, like many areas, it competes with traditional bars and old pubs.
-After work watering holes dot the Edinburgh streets of most neighbourhoods as they have done for centuries.
-These are still popular local haunts, a great place to begin an evening or end a day.
+The seafront area of Leith has a contemporary feel, but like many areas in Edinburgh, the trendy bars and clubs compete with charming old pubs.
+After-work watering holes dot the Edinburgh streets of most neighbourhoods as they have done for centuries.
+These popular local haunts are a great place to begin an evening or end a day.

-Edinburgh enjoys a relaxed nightlife atmosphere which is shared in lax rules and drinking hours.
+Edinburgh enjoys a relaxed nightlife atmosphere, which is complemented by lax rules and drinking hours.
 Most bars stay open until one to three in the morning, and much later for festivals.
 The city parties hard during the Edinburgh Festival and the New Year's celebrations of Hogmanay.

 Become our Edinburgh Travel Expert

 We are looking for contributors for our Edinburgh travel guide.
 If you are a local, a regular traveller to Edinburgh or a travel professional with time to contribute and answer occasional forum questions, please contact us.